gwpy/gwpy/docs/plotter/api.rst

 Each of the below classes represents a set of axes on which data are displayed; for brevity inherited methods and attributes are not documented here, please follow links to the parent classes for documentation of available methods and attributes.

-.. autoclass:: gwpy.plotter.axes.Axes
+.. autoclass:: gwpy.plotter.Axes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.timeseries.TimeSeriesAxes
+.. autoclass:: gwpy.plotter.TimeSeriesAxes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.spectrum.SpectrumAxes
+.. autoclass:: gwpy.plotter.SpectrumAxes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.segments.SegmentAxes
+.. autoclass:: gwpy.plotter.SegmentAxes
    :no-inherited-members:

-.. autoclass:: gwpy.plotter.table.EventTableAxes
+.. autoclass:: gwpy.plotter.EventTableAxes
    :no-inherited-members: